ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/querying/new-lucene-parser.markdown

 In RavenDB 3.5 we introduced our own new implementation of the Lucene Query Parser.
 In older versions of RavenDB, we encountered several issues with the standard parser:

 A major issue was performance and stability of queries.
-RavenDB doesn't actually use Lucene syntax for queries, we have [extended it in several ways](./full-query-syntax).
+RavenDB uses Lucene syntax for queries, but we have [extended it in several ways](./full-query-syntax).
 Those extensions to the syntax were implemented primarily as pre and post processing over the raw query string using regular expressions.
-Under profiling, it turned out that a significant amount of time was spent in these processing, and in particular, in those regexes.
+Under profiling, it turned out that a significant amount of time was spent during this processing, and in particular, in those regular expressions.

 Another problem we encountered was the fact that the old Lucene Query Parser is relying on exceptions for control flow.
 If you were debugging a test that is using RavenDB,